 We used it with dirty hands, got it wet, and dropped it a couple of times and the Cat S48c showed no signs of its ill treatment.
 One thing we did notice, that you might see in the photos, is that the speaker grill and the lip around the screen are prone to picking up lint and dust.

 Inside the Cat S48c there’s a Qualcomm Snapdragon 630 with 4GB of RAM.
 We found it was plenty speedy enough to navigate around and play games like Asphalt 9 without delay or stutter.
-It runs Android 8.1 Oreo out of the box, but an update to Android 9.0 Pie has been promised.
+It runs Android 8.1 Oreo out of the box, but an update to

 Performance is not the reason you’d consider this phone, but it’s good enough that we didn’t find it to be a problem in every day use.